DSPN/oracle-deployment-guide/instructions.md

 #### 5. Run the deploy.sh script to deploy a DSE cluster in your OPC environment

- At this point, you can execute this command: "./deploy <public ssh-key's full filename> <full filename of the plain-text file storing your OPC password>".
+ At this point, you can execute this command to deploy your DataStax Enterprise cluster:

+  > * "./deploy.sh \<public ssh-key's full filename>\ \<full filename of the plain-text file storing your OPC password>\".

  In my own experience, it will take about 25 minutes to provision a cluster comprising four DataStax Enterprise nodes and one OpsCenter instance.
-If you can point your web browser to your OpsCenter instance, you should see something like the following picture.
+When all your DataStax OPC instances are all up and running, you can point your web browser to your OpsCenter instance.
+It should look like the following picture.

  ![Alt](./DataStax-OpsCenter.png "DataStax OpsCenter")